-This is the second installment of our Alumni Impact Spotlight.
+This is the third installment of our Alumni Impact Spotlight.
 This feature highlights the impact that alumni are having in their local communities.

 What is your current position and place of employment?